bcdev/jpy/doc/reference.rst

     dictionary.
 If the returned item is a callable, the callable is called with the JPy object as an argument, and the callable's result is returned to the user.

+.. py:data:: VerboseExceptions.enabled
+    :module: jpy

+    If set to true, then jpy will produce more verbose exception messages; which include the full Java stack trace.
+    If set to false, then jpy produces exceptions using only the underlying Java exception's toString method.

 .. py:data:: diag
     :module: jpy